No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 This witty song is popular with high school boys for some reason.
 Go figure.
 Of course, grownups like this Cincinnati Kids’ song even more.

+The Ames Brothers sang this cleverly written tune back in the ’50s.
 This allegedly sinful sweetie turns out to be a brand new baby girl.
-Guaranteed to have be an audience-pleaser.
-The chart is no longer exclusive to Susan Wells, the Southern Belle.
+Guaranteed to be a surprising audience-pleaser.

 The words don’t make a bit of sense, but that doesn’t stop the fun in this novelty number.
 In fact, the words are the biggest part of the merriment.
 This song is no longer exclusive to Buckeye Blend.